A classic prawn pasta recipe gets a dramatic makeover with squid ink spaghetti and the introduction of the mild anise flavour of fennel.

 - Toss the pasta through the prawns and add the remaining lemon zest and the juice of half of the lemon.

-- Add the cooking liquid to form a nice emulsion and serve sprinkled with fennel fronds if you have some.
+- Add enough of the cooking liquid to form a nice emulsion and serve sprinkled with fennel fronds if there were some on the fennel bulb.

 Notes